adityada/flappybirdML/README.md

 # flappybirdML
 This project uses Machine Learning in Flappy Bird.
+It is not finished; currently, the functionality is to merely collect data, as a lot of data is required.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.